AlveusLabs/SN94-BitSota/docs/validation.md

 **Software:**
 - Python 3.10 or higher
 - Bittensor wallet registered as validator on subnet
-- EVM wallet for smart contract interactions

 **Stake Requirements:**
-Validators must have sufficient ALPHA stake to be recognized by the Metagraph.
+Validators must have sufficient ALPHA stake to be recognized by the metagraph and set weights.
 Check current requirements with the subnet owner.

 ## Setup